-In response to payer and purchaser expectations for demonstrating value in the marketplace, CMSA created the Council for Case Management Accountability.
-This new division of CMSA will establish evidence-based standards of practice and help its members achieve those standards through the measurement, evaluation and reporting of outcomes.
+In response to payer and purchaser expectations for demonstrating value in the marketplace, CMSA created the Council for Case Management Accountability in 1997.
+The Council produced multiple whitepapers throughout 1997-2002 on care coordination and evidence-based standards of practice.

 Education, research, and networking continue to be top priorities sought by CMSA’s members.
 Proactive measures from grassroots lobbying to national briefings have been at the forefront of CMSA legislative activity.
 Government Affairs committees are currently active in most of the local and state chapters across the country.